16.5 KB · updated 2026-07-06 · md

 Tesserae stores a managed refresh command rather than asking users to invent one:

-tesserae project refresh-raganything --parser mineru
+tesserae integrations refresh raganything --parser mineru

 During compile, Tesserae: